gitting-around/swrob-01-Exercises/Matlab and ROS/ExerciseGettingStartedWithTurtlebot3.md

 Restart the Turtlebot and wait for it to connect to your hotspot.
 On your hotspot, note the IP-address assigned to the Turlebot.

 ### Ethernet
-The turtlebot is also configured with a static IP ```192.168.2.10``` for the ethernet interface, in case you want to connect to it via the ethernet cable.
-Note that for this to work you would need to setup a static IP on your own laptop with ```192.168.2.X``` where X can be any number (except for 10) from to 255.
+It is also possible to access the robot via the ethernet cable.
+For this you need to setup static IPs for both your laptop and the robot.

 ## 2. Turtlebot
 The TurtleBot is built according to this description: https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/#overview